 - Downloading the PDF document and sending it by email to Adobe for conversion and return in plain format.

-WA Police is in the planning stage to make the information in our PDF documents more readily accessible.
+WA Police Force is in the planning stage to make the information in our PDF documents more readily accessible.

 - Social media plugins - there are known issues with embedded social media feeds.
 We are working towards trying to get these issue rectified.